COVID-19 Testing, Protocols, and Contact Tracing.

 Students with illness awaiting pick up from school will remain in the ‘isolation area’ until parent/guardian arrival.
 Administration may need to assist with coordination of gathering student belongings and students exiting the building.
 No outside guests will be allowed in the building to collect the student.

-Students and staff who are experiencing COVID symptoms can return to school with documentation from a health care provider evaluation, negative COVID-19 testing, and symptom resolution and no fever for 24 hours with no fever reducing medication, or if COVID-19 positive, the release from isolation.
+Students and staff who are experiencing COVID symptoms can return to school with documentation from a health care provider evaluation OR a negative COVID-19 test, and symptom resolution and no fever for 24 hours with no fever reducing medication.
+More specific guidelines about return to school for students and employees can be found in the PreK-Gr12 COVID-19 ToolKit.

 Isolation areas will be cleaned and disinfected after every encounter of students requiring assessment, and staff will need to ensure that PPE supplies and cleaning supplies are kept stocked.